Skip to main content

 (2) Informed consent should include a discussion of how teletherapy may affect billing and access to insurance benefits.

-(3) Licensees shall document permission prior to recording any part of the teletherapy session.
+(3) Licensees and registrants shall document permission prior to recording any part of the teletherapy session.
 If licensees are storing audiovisual records from sessions, these cannot be released to client(s) unless authorization from the client(s) is obtained specifically stating the records are to be released.

-(4) Licensees shall not provide services without client(s) informed consent which can be documented through verbal acknowledgement, online signature, or by signing a hard copy form.
+(4) Licensees and registrants shall not provide services without client(s) informed consent which can be documented through verbal acknowledgement, online signature, or by signing a hard copy form.
 Licensees must make available to the client a copy of the consent documents regardless of the form of consent by the client.

-(5) Licensees shall make available to clients links to websites for all certification bodies and licensure boards to facilitate consumer protection.
+(5) Licensees and registrants shall make available to clients links to websites for all certification bodies and licensure boards to facilitate consumer protection.
 Licensees shall provide a link to the board online license verification site on their web page.

-(6) Licensees shall obtain client(s) consent when conducting web searches to gather information about the client(s), except when searches are of public criminal records/public safety databases prior to an initial session with a client or when such searches may provide information to help protect the licensee, client(s) or other parties who may be at risk.
+(6) Licensees and registrants shall obtain client(s) consent when conducting web searches to gather information about the client(s), except when searches are of public criminal records/public safety databases prior to an initial session with a client or when such searches may provide information to help protect the licensee, client(s) or other parties who may be at risk.

-(P) Licensees shall comply with all requirements under state and federal law regarding the protection of client confidentiality while providing services.
+(P) Licensees and registrants shall comply with all requirements under state and federal law regarding the protection of client confidentiality while providing services.
 Each provider shall ensure that any username or password information and any electronic communications between the provider, client, or third parties are securely transmitted and stored.

-Last updated June 27, 2022 at 10:06 AM
+Last updated July 2, 2024 at 10:32 AM

 Supplemental Information